qctrl/open-controls/docs/installation.rst

 -----------

 The source code is hosted on
-`Github <https://github.com/qctrl/python-open-controls>`_.
+`GitHub <https://github.com/qctrl/open-controls>`_.
 The repository can be cloned using

 .. code-block:: shell

-   git clone git@github.com:qctrl/python-open-controls.git
+   git clone git@github.com:qctrl/open-controls.git

 Once the clone is complete, you have two options: